amansinghvirk/prompt-engineering-using-chatGPT/README.md

      'TRANSLATED_TEXT': '"The Central Cabinet has approved a production-based incentive (PBI) scheme worth Rs 10,683 crore today to increase domestic construction and boost exports in the textile sector.
 Central Minister Anurag Thakur provided information about this today.
 This decision was taken in a cabinet meeting chaired by Prime Minister Narendra Modi.
 Prior to this, the Cabinet had approved the PBI scheme for 13 major sectors in the country to increase manufacturing capacity and exports.
 According to Central Minister Anurag Thakur, the Cabinet has approved the incentive scheme for 10 segments or products of man-made fibers, man-made fabrics, and technical textiles.
 Technical textiles include special fabrics used in the pharma, metal, auto, and other sectors.
 Their demand increased significantly during COVID, after which the government emphasized increasing their domestic production.
 The government estimates that this scheme will directly provide employment to 7.5 lakh people and indirectly to many more.
 The hope is that small towns will benefit from the scheme."', 'DETECTED_LANGUAGE': 'Hindi',
      'TRANSLATED_LANGUAGE': 'English',
-     'SUMMARIZED_TEXT': 'The Central Cabinet has approved a production-based incentive scheme worth Rs 10,683 crore to increase domestic construction and boost exports in the textile sector, which will provide employment to 7.5 lakh people and benefit small towns.', 'CATEGORY': 'News',
+     'SUMMARIZED_TEXT': 'The Central Cabinet has approved a production-based incentive scheme worth Rs 10,683 crore to increase domestic construction and boost exports in the textile sector.', 'CATEGORY': 'News',
      'SENTIMENT': 'Positive',
      'TOPICS': ['Textile sector',